Doubles defeat doesn’t dent Djokovic’s comeback

 “I can get a feel for the court and the conditions, but the tournament will be played a bit earlier than this, at an even warmer time and higher humidity — you have to mentally accept that and then prepare yourself,” he said.
 “Hopefully I can come here early for the Olympic tournament and fully prepare myself.”

 Djokovic kicks off his singles campaign on Tuesday against Australia’s Alexei Popyrin and — if successful — will meet local wildcard entry Go Soeda in the second round.
+The 133rd-ranked Soeda upset Jan-Lennard Struff 4-6, 7-6 (4), 6-3.

+Marin Cilic also advanced to the second round and will face either Italian Lorenzo Sonego or South Korean Hyeon Chung.
+Cilic defeated Japanese wild card Yuichi Sugita 6-4, 6-4.

+Like Djokovic, Cilic also has not played since the US Open, where he lost to Rafael Nadal in the last 16.
+This was a welcome win for the Croatian who has slumped 27 places from the career-high No. 3 rank that he occupied in January last year.

+“It can be that, when you have a break, you come to a tournament fresh but actually you are not match fit, a little bit rusty, but this far into the season it feels good,” Cilic said.

+“In a way it’s been a little bit of a new experience this year,” he said.
+“I was training hard, trying to push myself the same as the last few seasons — I wasn’t doing much different, but I wasn’t following up with the results, and I’ve just felt more drained and fatigued.”

-Fifth-seeded Lucas Pouille also advanced to the second round, where he will meet Yoshihito Nishioka or Joao Sousa — who play later Monday — after easing to a 6-4, 6-3 win over Poland’s Hubert Hurkacz.
+Fifth-seeded Lucas Pouille advanced to the second round with a 6-4, 6-3 win over Poland’s Hubert Hurkacz.
+Pouille will face Yoshihito Nishioka, who defeated Joao Sousa 7-5, 6-3.

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports